mastoffel/rptR/README.md

 ![Build Status](https://travis-ci.org/mastoffel/rptR.svg?branch=master)

+`rptR` is under heavy construction and re-development at the moment.
+We thus advice against using the `GitHub` version at the moment.

 `rptR` provides a collection of functions for caluculating point estimates, interval estimates and significance tests of the repeatability (intra-class correlation coefficient) of measurements.
 The function `rpt` is a the core functions that calls more specialised functions as required.
 Specialised functions can also be called directly (see `?rpt` for details).
 All functions return lists of values.
 The function `?summary.rpt` produces summaries in a detailed format.

 -   the latest development version from github with